HenrikBengtsson/ThinkpadX1-Windows10-Middle_mouse_button_issue/README.md

 # Thinkpad X1 Windows 10 Middle Mouse Button Issue

-The middle mouse button on Thinkpads can be used together with the TrackPointer to scroll windows without having to move the pointer to the scrollbar.
+The middle mouse button on Thinkpads can be used together with the TrackPoint:er to scroll windows without having to move the pointer to the scrollbar.
 This is an awesome feature that has worked on Thinkpads with MS Windows for several years.

 ## Issue